proteus-h2020/proteus-producer/README.md

 * **Kafka 0.10.x**

 ## Logs and monitoring
-Inmediatly after running the program two logs files are created:
+immediately after running the program two logs files are created:
 * **kafka.log**: this contains logging infomation about the kafka cluster that you previously configured.
 Kafka messages are written into this file

 * **proteus.log**: this contains information about the coil generation process.